exsesx/nestjs-kafka-demo/README.md

 To send a new message and consume it, go to: http://localhost:3000/hero

-You'll see "Saved the Kingdom!" text message.
+You'll see a success text message.

 The purpose of this repository is to show the demo interaction within a distributed system.